renatobanzai/iris-python-covid19/readme.md

 *Eventually I'll automatize this job and all the data pipeline.

 ## How does it work?
-This is a python application acessing the IRIS service to persist and read data.
+This is a python application using the IRIS service to persist and read data.
 I use globals to store raw data from JHU and plot it using Python community libraries.
 All code in ./app folder.

 ## If you don't want to run local
 There will be some screenshots to see and a url with you can browse the solution.